element-hq/policies/docs/matrix-org/terms_and_conditions.md

 ## 9. Links to Third Party Sites

-The Service may include links that will take you to other sites outside of the the Service.
+The Service may include links that will take you to other sites outside of the Service.
 The linked sites are provided as a convenience and the inclusion of the links do not imply any endorsement by us of any linked site.
 We have no control of the linked sites and you therefore acknowledge and agree that we are not responsible for the contents of any linked site, any link contained in a linked site or any changes or updates to a linked site.
 You further acknowledge and agree that we are not responsible for any form of transmission (e.g. webcasting) received from any linked site.

 ## 10. Warranties and Disclaimers